mickem/nscp-docs/reference/check/CheckHelpers.rst

 **Queries (Overview)**:

-A list of all avalible queries (check commands)
+A list of all available queries (check commands)

 .. csv-table::
     :class: contentstable